elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 ---

-### How do Bitwise operators treat arguments as numbers: 16-Bit, 24-Bit, or 32-Bit integer numbers?
+### How do Bitwise operators treat arguments as 16-Bit, 24-Bit, or 32-Bit integer numbers?

 <details>
   <summary><strong>View Answer:</strong></summary>